mapio/sdt/README.md

 of several software tools; in order to help students in such task, a *virtual machine* image possible is provided.

-To setup such image on your *guest* operating system you'll need to:
+To setup such image on your *host* operating system you'll need to:

 * download and install [VirtualBox](https://www.virtualbox.org/), following the [instructions](https://www.virtualbox.org/manual/ch02.html) (there is no need to intsall the *extension pack*);
 * download and install [Vagrant](http://www.vagrantup.com/), following the [instructions](http://docs.vagrantup.com/v2/installation/index.html);
-* install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest), by entering at the guest *shell* prompt: `vagrant plugin install vagrant-vbguest`.
+* install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest), by entering at the host *shell* prompt: `vagrant plugin install vagrant-vbguest`.

-Once such a basic Vagrant setup has been reached, move to an *empty directory* of your choice and give the following command:
+Once such a basic Vagrant setup has been reached, move to an *empty directory* on the host filesystem and issue the command:

 ```bash
 	curl -sL http://git.io/getsdt.sh | bash
 ```

-and follow the given instructions (to run this script, you must have `curl`, `bash`, and GNU `tar` installed on the guest).
-You can run again the above command again in the same directory to update the virtual machine.
+and follow the given instructions (to run this script, you must have `curl`, `bash`, and GNU `tar` installed on the host).
+You can run again the above command in the same directory to *update* the virtual machine.

-If no errors are encountered, you can connect to the virtual machine with the command `vagrant ssh`; please note that in the home directory of the guest (virutal) system you'll find a `sdt` subdirectory containing a *clone* of this repository and that under `/vagrant` is mounted the directory of the host system where you have downloaded the file `Vagrantfile` (and run the various `vagrant` commands).
+If no errors are encountered, you can connect to the virtual machine with the command `vagrant ssh`; please note that in the home directory of the *guest* system you'll find a `sdt` subdirectory containing a *clone* of this repository and that under the guest directory `/vagrant` is mounted the directory of the host where you have run the above installation command.